LOCKTON ONE

 Sensitive data (additional research required):

-Sensitive data is private by default.
-The difference with private data, is that the user should have instruments to make claims about that data without disclosing it.
+data, is that the user should have instruments to make claims

 This also includes use cases with privacy-oriented applications (like banks) that will process data in a roll-up mode and only make claims that it was processed correctly according to predefined rules.
 Shared sequencer usage aggregates sensitive transaction data from different rollup-based applications (like banks) and stores it in raw format to be accessed later in case of issues.
 Given the potential presence of significant volumes of sensitive data, it is imperative to establish robust access policies and security protocols.

-Early stages: data storage infrastructure and privacy policies protection techniques.
+Early stages: data storage infrastructure and privacy policies

-The aim of future improvements: information dispersal schemes for distributed data storage and methods for zero-knowledge claims about sensitive data.
+information dispersal schemes for distributed data storage and

 Environment where the system will be deployed